ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 Based on the common message format defined in {{{#message-format}}} and the systematization from {{{#instance-message-dimensions}}}, we can derive a set of four archetypes that serve different use cases and recipients.

+TODO: Decide whether we want to add specific CDDL schemas for the four archetypes via extension points in the "base schema"

 ## State Reports

 This instace-related message contains information regarding a Thing's state, both in terms of context information and the state of individual affordances.